tombewley/tombewley.github.io/_pages/notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.md

 ---
 title: "A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning"
-permalink: /notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.md
+permalink: /notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning
 author_profile: true
 ---